NormanPCN/StardewValleyMods/EasierMonsterEradication/README.md

  v1.2.1
  Fixed a bug where and in game change to the config MonsterPercent did not take effect.
 The games cache is invalidated.

+ v1.2.2
+ Adjusted the upper limit of the monster percent range.
+I also, added an undocumented(?) config variable that would allow you to raise the upper limit range even higher.
+Youi have to manually edit the config to change its value.